Heshamoov/Startup-Name-Generator/README.md

 ## Favourites Names

-The tapped list items will be saved in a new page which can be accessed by cliking on the menu icon at the top right of the screen:
+The tapped list items will be saved in a new page which can be accessed by tapping on the menu icon at the top right of the screen:

 ![image](https://user-images.githubusercontent.com/40559010/200176728-29394c8c-b4bc-4723-9927-f4dc47f5147d.png)